adamchainz/djade/README.rst

     The ``length_is`` template filter is deprecated in favor of ``length`` and the ``==`` operator within an ``{% if %}`` tag.

-Djade updates use of the deprecated filter within ``if`` tags, without other conditions, appropriately:
+Djade updates usage of the deprecated filter within ``if`` tags, without other conditions, appropriately:

 .. code-block:: diff